nagvalhm/epure/README.md

 Epure
 =====

-[Epure] (https://github.com/nagvalhm/epure) is agnostic ORM - you can store and retrieve data having no idea about database, table and columns.
+<a href="https://github.com/nagvalhm/epure">Epure</a> is agnostic ORM - you can store and retrieve data having no idea about database, table and columns.
 All technical details hidden from you.
 Care only about your business logic.